5.4 – Basketball state championship rules

 Each team is permitted one time-out per quarter.

-5.4.7 Region/Association teams shall consist of ten (10) team players.
+5.4.7 Association teams shall consist of ten (10) team players.
 All players are to take the court in each half of the game.
 The score table are to police the rule by placing an X in the appropriate box on the scoresheet beside the players name as they take the court.
 Teams who fail to play all players in each half of the game will lose the match by forfeit.

-5.4.8 The rules of play shall be those of the New South Wales Basketball Association except that at the Girls State Carnival free throws will be taken from a line midway between the regular free throw line and the bottom of the jump ball circle.
+5.4.8 The rules of play shall be those of the New South Wales Basketball Association except that at the Girls State Championship free throws will be taken from a line midway between the regular free throw line and the bottom of the jump ball circle.

 5.4.9 The Three Point Line Rule is to be omitted for all New South Wales Primary Schools Sports Association Championships.